 - Parents are making loan payments but are thinking about retirement.

-In this case, the reader’s dad was coming up on his retirement age, but thinking about sticking around a little longer to have 10 years in to qualify for the public service student loan forgiveness.
+In this case, the reader’s dad was coming upon his retirement age, but thinking about sticking around a little longer to qualify for Public Service Loan Forgiveness (PSLF).

 The Problem with PSLF for Parent PLUS Loans